 One of the benefits of Olton is that there is very little traffic.
 The average commute to work is 17.97 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of people in Olton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.13% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Olton is quite a bit lower than the national average among all cities of 21.84%: just 10.13% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Olton in 2022 was $24,534, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $98,136 for a family of four.
 However, Olton contains both very wealthy and poor people as well.